opengsn/docs/javascript-client/tutorial.md

 Paymasters are contracts, so they are always available, same as any other Ethereum contract.
 Relays are servers which get paid by paymasters for their services.
-Running a new relay does not require any special skills ([see directions here](/relay-server/tutorial.md)).
+Running a new relayer does not require any special skills ([see directions here](/relay-server/tutorial.md)).

 Note that everything the relays do is verified.
 They cannot cheat, and if a relay